davepacheco/rfd/rfd/0115/README.md

 might be 99.6%.
 Within arbitrarily short periods within that window, availability might be 0%.
 In reality, these windows are often not even so well-defined as "5% of the requests over a 5-second period", so choosing the time interval becomes a real problem.
-As discussed below, the finer this interval, the more expensive it is to measure availability.
+Further, the finer this interval, the more expensive it is to measure availability.

 **Exactly what constitutes a successful request?
 Does latency count?**  In many systems, performance is part of correctness -- and certainly pathological